 The Stonecoast Review | A Literary Arts Journal

-One of our goals for this issue was to promote inclusivity and diversity among our contributors, and provide a safe platform for marginalized voices.
-We hope this collection is a step in the right direction, however, we recognize that we still have room to grow.
-We encourage artists from underrepresented communities and cultures to submit during our next reading period.
-And the one after that.
-And the one after that.
+As always, one of our goals for this issue was to promote inclusivity and diversity among our contributors, as well as provide a safe platform for marginalized voices.
+We hope this collection continues to be a step in the right direction.

 Peter Adrian Behravesh